jhuizingh/gitpod-rest/README.md

 # To run sample

-- Click `Send Request` above the first request in `rest/list.http` that you just modified.
-This gets the temporary auth token.
+- In the left panel, navigate into the `/rest` folder to any `.http` file and open it.
-- Click `Send Request` above the second request in `rest/list.http`.
-This gets fhirenvironments using the temporary auth token from the first request.
+- In the `.http` file you just opened, click `Send Request` above the request to execute it and see the results.

 # Todo Ideas

-- Make it so we don't need to run the `/auth/token` call manually at all.
+- Set up multiple REST client environments.